-Years 6 to 10: Annual follow up study visits should be performed (+/- 4 weeks).
+Annual follow up study visits are recommended to be performed (+/- 4 weeks).
 These visits are optional and are based on local standard practice or clinician decision.
-The annual follow up visits in years 6-10 can be performed via the patient's regular scheduled study visit or 02.18 MelMarT-II Protocol v3.0 dated 02Jan24 25 via telehealth consultations with the patient or their treating clinician.
+The annual follow up visits in years 6-10 can be performed via the patient's regular scheduled study visit or via telehealth consultations with the patient or their treating clinician.
 If the patient cannot be contacted, survival data will be collected as outlined in section 8.6, Withdrawal and Lost to follow up.